 Cut mosquitoes off at the source by attacking the areas where they breed and lay eggs!
 Framed in that way, it seems like an obvious choice, doesn’t it?

 There are many high-quality mosquito sprays out there nowadays which are suitable for protecting your yard from the blood-sucking pests.
-Some also contain ingredients which are non-toxic to humans, are environmentally safe, and leave no residue, providing minimal risk of other wildlife being affected by their application.
+Some also contain ingredients that are non-toxic to humans, are environmentally safe, and leave no residue, providing minimal risk of other wildlife being affected by their application.
 Many of these products leave no unpleasant chemical odor behind either.

 How mosquito yard sprays work?